UnaBiz/send-sigfox-image/README.md

 # send-sigfox-image
-Capture image from Arduino camera and send to SIGFOX cloud
+Capture image from Arduino camera and send to SIGFOX cloud for processing